elyra-ai/canvas/docs/pages/05-faq.md

     Yes, ’nodeExternalObject` is supported for supernodes.
 The way it works is:

 	* If the supernode is collapsed (that is, it looks like a regular node) then the React node is used in the same way as for a regular node
-	* If the supernode it expanded in-place, then the React object is still used in the same way and the `<svg>` area that displays the sub-flow is displayed by common-canvas over the top of the node body.
+	* If the supernode it expanded in-place, then the React object is still used in the same way and the `<svg>` area that displays the sub-flow is displayed by Common Canvas over the top of the node body.
 	* If the user is viewing the supernode ‘full-page’ then the sub-flow is rendered in the usual way since the parent supernode is not visible at that point.

 	There is an example of this in the ‘React Nodes - Carbon Charts’ sample application in the test harness.